Prepare the necessary information and documents for your application

 Thinking about which referee to nominate?
 Six tips for applicants

-- Ensure that referees know what’s required of them.
+4. Ensure that referees know what’s required of them.
 Provide them with as much information about yourself as you can.
-If possible, arrange to meet them to discuss your application.
+If possible, arrange to meet them to discuss your application in advance.

 Tips for referees

 You will receive a link from the MindAClient application system once the student for whom you are providing a reference has submitted their application.
-We would be grateful if you could provide a one-page, considered assessment of the academic ability and other qualities of the student, drawing on specifics where possible (courses, grades, engagement in course or programme, other engagements known to you) to validate your perspective.
+We would be grateful if you could provide a one-page, considered assessment of the academic (or professional) abilities, qualities and strengths of the student, drawing on specifics where possible (courses, grades, engagement in course or programme, other engagements known to you) to validate your perspective.
 Please note that not all applicants will be selected for interview, so your reference is important in making the case for the student.

-The reference must be uploaded to the MindAClient application system using the link you have received from the applicant.
-Please confirm the deadline for completed references with the applicant.
+The reference must be uploaded as a PDF to the MindAClient application system using the link you have received from the applicant by 5 December 2025.